 1. Put a dot on your hand.
 Often times, we fall into an unhealthy trap of overeating and weight gain from being so busy that we are not conscious of our food choices.
 Instead of practicing thoughtful eating, we tend to grab quick pick-me-ups, like coffee or sugary and starchy snacks.
 To snap yourself back to awareness eating, the first step is to put a dot of ink on your hand.
 For the next three days, prior to eating anything, look at your hand and ask yourself two following questions;

-• How will this food make me feel 20 minutes from now?
+• Am I really hungry? • How will this food make me feel 20 minutes from now?

+If you are not hungry and the food you are about to eat will make you feel bloated, guilty, tired or mentally foggy, put it down.
+At its most fundamental level, food is meant to be the source of fuel for your body.
+Any side effects that occur from a meal are typically from over-consuming (i.e. portion distortion) or by choosing the wrong foods.
 2. Cut your caloric intake by 10 per cent.
 One of the largest bodies of research in the study of nutrition clearly identifies that mildly cutting back on the calories you take in is one of the greatest techniques to ward off disease and prolong your life.
 This is not to suggest that you should go on a fad diet that advocates strict caloric limitations (so, no 600 calories per day madness).
 However, by making the right small choices, you can eat until you are sufficiently sufficed, not stuffed!
 Start implementing this simple tip by leaving a little bit of food behind on your plate at each meal, trimming down your protein size by an ounce or so, or by eating one piece of instead of two (try an open-face sandwich at lunch).
 You'll soon realize your body doesn’t need as much food as you were giving it.